Full-time and Part-time Admission Requirements

 D) Academic Transcripts

-- One set of official transcripts of your entire university record to date are required.
+- One set of transcripts of your entire university record to date are required.

-- All foreign documents, e.g., transcripts, must be translated into English and be notarized.
-Please send notarized copies with the originals.
+- All foreign documents, e.g., transcripts, must be translated into English.

 Notification of Acceptance

-Complete applications for both domestic and international students will be processed in the early part of 2017.
-A PhD Advisory Committee consisting of faculty members reviews applications.
-You will be notified in writing in early Spring 2017 once a decision is made.
+Complete applications for both domestic and international students will be processed in the early part of 2021.
+A PhD Admissions Committee consisting of faculty members reviews applications.
+You will be notified in writing in early Spring 2021 once a decision is made.